 - Kodak invented and produced films in rolls and sheets to cater to the needs of beginners, enthusiasts, and professional photographers.
-This took the camera to both the upper-middle class and the middle class, thereby making photography accessible for everyone.
+This took the camera to both the upper-middle class and the middle class, thereby making photography accessible to everyone.

 - In the 20th century, Kodak introduced the Retina series 35mm camera, which became the most popular photography format.
 Even today, it continues to resurface owing to the specific viewpoint it shows.
 In 1925, there was a need to create a compact 35 mm camera.
-As a result, a Leica design was produced, which became the top-choice of camera.
+As a result, a Leica design was produced, which became the top choice of camera.

 Milestone 7: Color Photography

 People experimented with daguerreotypes and tintypes in techniques of color photography.
 However, the colors were added by hand in this process.
 In 1907, the process was replaced with the autochrome process invented by Auguste and Louis Lumière, which required the photos to be viewed with a black light.
-Later in 1935, Kodak shifted its focus to producing the color film, further developed and made affordable.
+Later in 1935, Kodak shifted its focus to producing color film, which further developed and made affordable.
 As a result, color photography dominated the scene in the 1970s.
 However, the industry strived hard to increase the pace of designing and printing films.
 Additionally, the founder of Polaroid, Edwin Land, introduced the first instant camera in 1947.
 However, the birth of digital photography put an end to the evolution of films in photography.

 Milestone 8: Digital Photography